agrai1/Predicting-Survivors/README.md

 # Predicting-Survivors
-I predict survivors using logistic regression on the [titanic](https://www.kaggle.com/c/titanic/data "titanic") dataset from Kaggle.

-I filled the missing age values by using the median value for individuals with the same sex and class.
-I also included a column for "adult males" ie individuals who were both male and above the age of 18.
-Finally, I dropped the cabin column.
+In this repository I illustrate my first foray into machine learning using the [titanic dataset](https://www.kaggle.com/c/titanic/data) from Kaggle.
+This is a wellknown introductory dataset for those interested in data science and challenges the student to predict surivival on the Titanic.
+For my analysis I chose to logistic regression as the classifier and after data cleaning and feature selection wound up with an AUC score of 0.87.
 The repository contains the Jupyter notebook I used in my analysis.

+Python libraries used:
+1. Pandas
+2. Seaborn
+3. Matplotlib
+4. Numpy
+5. Scikit learn

+Outline of Notebook:
+1. Introduction
+2. Summarizing the Data
+3. Examining relationship with Outcome Variable
+4. Cleaning data
+5. Creating model
+6. Evaluation model
+7. Future directions